 Becky Shaw, East Sussex County Council – Leader Adviser for Leadership and Transformation

-Becky Shaw has been the Chief Executive of East Sussex County Council since 2010.
+Becky Shaw has been the Chief Executive of East Sussex County Council since 2010 and the Chief Executive of West Sussex County Council since 2020.
 Prior to joining ESCC as Assistant Chief Executive, Becky worked for three London Boroughs in policy and governance roles and latterly in housing at Westminster City Council.

-East Sussex has built a strong reputation for robust and open business planning focussed on driving economic growth, keeping people safe and helping people help themselves.
-This has included development of the Core Offer approach which ensures the best use of resources and effective lobbying and engagement.
-East Sussex has strong track record of effective partnership working across tiers and sectors and leads both Transport for the South East (the regional Sub National Transport Board) and the South East 7 grouping of upper tier councils.
-Becky chairs the South East 7 Chief Executive’s group, is the South East regional lead for the Brexit preparations, the County Council Chief Executives spokesperson for Leadership and Public Service Reform and was, until recently the SOLACE policy lead on Leadership and Development.
+East Sussex has built a strong reputation for robust and open business planning focussed on driving sustainable economic growth, keeping people safe and helping people help themselves.
+Becky was asked to become Chief Executive of West Sussex County Council in 2020 to drive forward their improvement programme through a new model of peer support between the two councils.
+Becky has strong track record of effective partnership working across tiers and sectors with East Sussex leading both Transport for the South East (the regional Sub National Transport Board) and the South East 7 grouping of upper tier councils.
+Becky chairs the South East 7 Chief Executive’s group, is the South East regional lead for liaison with the Department for Levelling Up, Housing and Communities, the County Council Chief Executives spokesperson for Leadership and Public Service Reform and has previously been the SOLACE policy lead on Leadership and Development.

 Becky is a trustee of the Lloyds Bank Foundation which supports small voluntary sector organisations working with adults with complex needs and also of the Rona Sailing Project which provides sail training for young people and therapeutic voyages for adult groups with a range of needs.